hkniberg/egbert/README.md

 ![](docs/egbert.png)

 # How to set up your environment

-- Make sure you have a reasonably fresh version of nodejs
+Make sure you have a reasonably fresh version of nodejs
 - `npm install`
 - `npm install -g typescript`
 - `npm install -g ts-node`

+You can check that it works by running a sample configuration that just has a console-based echobot.
+- `npm start config/config.example.simple.json`
+- Type `hello echobot` and check that you get a response.

 # How to configure
 - Copy `config.example.json` to `config.json`, and edit it to your liking.